Naterus/docker-compose-laravel/README.md

 The code in this repo runs [https://restfulcountries.com](https://restfulcountries.com) open source laravel application in a docker container using a shell script (launch.sh).

 The shell script checks for docker and docker-compose installations and installs them if not found.Then creates and runs nginx,mysql and php image using docker-compose.

-The installation of docker and docker-compose via launch.sh is only tested for ubuntu machine, if you are on Windows, ensure to manually install docker toolbox and docker-compose before running the launch script.
+The installation of docker and docker-compose via launch.sh is only tested for ubuntu machine, if you are on Windows,Mac,Linux or any other distro, ensure to manually install Docker and docker-compose before running the launch script.

+Docker Desktop is available for Mac and Windows users and it comes with docker-compose as well.

 To  check if you have docker installed, open terminal and type
 ```bash